I may earn a commission from the affiliate links on this site. Learn more›

 Sound of the Kit Out of the Box

 I won’t lie.
 I expected this drum set to sound like total trash once it was together.
 However, I’ve played on enough beginner drum sets to be cynical about the sound.

-Donner ships drum heads that are very similar to Remo Pinstripes.
-These drum heads are much thicker than standard heads, typically reduce overtones, and sound much warmer.
+The Donner kit ships with drum heads that are very similar to Remo Pinstripes.
+They’re much thicker than standard heads, typically reduce overtones, and sound much warmer.

 And I was blown away.
 The kit sounded incredible, and I didn’t even need to use moon gels (hear it on my latest Instagram reels).
 Well, except for on the snare drum.
 The heads included on that drum aren’t the greatest, so switch them out!